uoyniXnaH/AXL-SKILL/README.md

 * [wid](#wid)

 ## auto_drill_legend
-Complete the drill legend automatically.
+To complete the drill legend automatically.
 The characters of drills are alphabetically ordered, and figures are all cross(20x20).

 ## class_map
 This is a module that create a form with current class/subclass table.
 The color and vis-status are also real-time and changeable.
 Generally its function is close to one in the options bar.
 Cadence SKILL supports mapping class/subclass at the options bar, however form can not be utilized with such function, this module is developed for this.

 ## dvia
-Delete GND via by select.
+To delete GND via by select.

 ## package_out
-Export psm/dra/pad of selected symbols.
+To export psm/dra/pad of selected symbols.
 Allegro can only export the whole library of a PCB file, this program is used as an complement.

 ## pad_count
-Count the amount of pads in a PCB file.
+To count the amount of pads in a PCB file.
 Somtimes it may be useful.

 ## padline
-Change the width of linesegs to avoid exceeding connecting pins.
+To change the width of linesegs to avoid exceeding connecting pins.
 This program is incompleted as it can be used only when a lineseg with enough length is connected to the pin vertically or horizontally.
 Well I do have considered the alogrithm for some more general conditions, but they are so complex that I suppose it's unwise to spend time as it's not an important work for me temporarily.
 Perhaps it won't be completed.

 ## rpd
-Calculate length of lines in a match group with pin/via/stripe compensation.
+To calculate length of nets in a match group with pins/vias/strips compensation.
 The outcome is static and it should be updated manually.
 (So far Cadence SKILL does not support dynamic triggers/events, except for certain operations.)

 ## same_via
-Highlight same type vias.
+To highlight same type vias.
 This skill is out-of-date since allegro supports such function initially.

 ## setGrid
+To modify grid settings.
+Both Etch and Non-etch grids will be modified.
+Note that this program is non-interactive, which means you can execute it freely during an interactive command.

 ## short_seg
+To find short linesegs in the board.
+Segments length can be defined (default is 2 mils), and segments close to vias and pins will be ignored.

 ## short_skill
+A collection of some short skills, they are short but useful.

 ## sldv
+To find if there are vias without soldermask on both layers.
+Misreports do exist thanks to Allegro's annoying selecting mechanism.

 ## wid
+To highlight/modify specific width of clines.
+Sometimes it is neccessary to confirm if there are elements out of process capability, such as clines with too thin width.
+With this program, you can find, highlight clines with specific width (>, < or =), and change their width by one click.